ndrnml/bazel-pybind/README.md

 `extension/`

-This is the enry point for the pybind11 glue code.
+This is the entry point for the pybind11 glue code.
 This doesn't necessarily need to go into a separate directory.
 It's purely for illustrative reasons.
 > Note: The folder in which the file with the PYBIND11_MODULE definition resides
-> `extension/pybind_bindings.cc` in this case. will also be the library name.
+> `extension/pybind_bindings.cc` in this example  is also the library name.
 E.g. in this
 > case the library will be imported as:
 > ```
-> import extension.hugodugo
+> from extension.hugodugo import ...
 > ```

 `python/`